kotborealis/patchouli/readme.md

 # Concat and compile all .md files in current directory to pdf:
 patchouli

-# # Concat and compile all .md files in current directory to html:
-patchouli --type html

 # # Concat and compile all .md files in current directory to docx:
 patchouli --type=docx
 ```